On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Asymptotic theory

 where again $\phi_{iT}(\Z_{it}, Y_{it})$ are i.i.d. and centered, $R_{iT}^{(2)}(\tau)$ are `small' uniformly, and $\E[R_{iT}^{(1)}(\tau)]$ is `small'.
 Combining the two representations above yields the representation in \eqref{eq:mdex}, and a detailed analysis of all remainder terms shows that, in fact, $\sup_i \Big\| \E[r_{n,i}(\tau)] \Big\| = O(\log T/T)$, which gives rise to the less restrictive condition $\log T/T = o((nT)^{-1/2})$.

-We conclude this section by remarking that the idea of analyzing expected values of remainder terms when aggregating QR from subsets was also used in \cite{VCC}.
-However, the setting we consider here is different from the latter paper since we also need to take into account the $\widehat{W}_{iT}$ which also depend on $\widehat{\bm{\beta}}_{i}(\tau \pm d_T)$ in a non-smooth way.
+We conclude this remark by noting that the idea of analyzing expected values of remainder terms when aggregating QR from subsets was also used in \cite{VCC}.
+However, the setting we consider here is different from the latter paper since we also need to take into account the $\widehat{W}_{iT}^{-1}$ which also depend on $\widehat{\bm{\beta}}_{i}(\tau \pm d_T)$ in a non-smooth way.
 This considerably complicates the asymptotic analysis. } \end{remark}

+{ \begin{remark}[Intuition for proofs of the FE estimator] {\rm Similarly to the discussion of the MD estimator given above, the main improvement in the conditions for the FE estimator comes from a closer analysis of the remainder terms in the Bahadur representation of $\widehat\zb_{FE}(\tau)$.
+However, the structure of the estimator is quite different and so a different analysis is required.
+More precisely, a closer look at the proof of Theorem~3.2 in \cite{KatoGalvaoMontes-Rojas12} shows that the remainder term which is responsible for the condition $n(\log n)^2/T = o(1)$ in the latter paper is of the form

+where $\H_{ni}^{(3)} - H_{ni}^{(3)}$ denotes certain empirical processes with each process using only observations from individual $i$ (see the beginning of section A.2 for a formal definition).
+A direct analysis of this remainder in \cite{KatoGalvaoMontes-Rojas12} leads to a stochastic order $O_P((\log(n)/T)^{3/4})$ which can not be improved (in terms of the power of $T$) and gives rise to the condition $n^2(\log n)^3/T = o(1)$ in the latter paper.
+Given the discussion in the MD case it would seem natural to again look at the expected value of this remainder term.
+However, this is not directly helpful since the terms in the sum are dependent across $i$ through the common $\widehat \zb$ and the $\widehat{\alpha}_i$ so that a direct control of the variance of this term is infeasible.
+The key idea to solve those difficulties is to first show that this remainder term is sufficiently close to